RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>11</sup> For I know the thoughts that I think toward you, saith the LORD, thoughts of peace, and not of evil, to give you an expected end.
 <sup>12</sup> Then shall ye call upon me, and ye shall go and pray unto me, and I will hearken unto you.
 <sup>13</sup> And ye shall seek me, and find [me], when ye shall search for me with all your heart.
-<sup>14</sup> And I will be found of you, saith the LORD: and I will turn away your captivity , and I will gather you from all the nations, and from all the places whither I have driven you, saith the LORD; and I will bring you again into the place whence I caused you to be carried away captive.
+<sup>14</sup> And I will be found of you, saith the LORD: and I will turn away your captivity, and I will gather you from all the nations, and from all the places whither I have driven you, saith the LORD; and I will bring you again into the place whence I caused you to be carried away captive.
 <sup>15</sup> Because ye have said, The LORD hath raised us up prophets in Babylon;
 <sup>16</sup> [Know] that thus saith the LORD of the king that sitteth upon the throne of David, and of all the people that dwelleth in this city, [and] of your brethren that are not gone forth with you into captivity;
 <sup>17</sup> Thus saith the LORD of hosts; Behold, I will send upon them the sword, the famine, and the pestilence, and will make them like vile figs, that cannot be eaten, they are so evil.